 Under Florida statutes, a surviving spouse may be entitled to take a life estate in the couple’s homestead.
 This means he or she can continue to live in the home, with the property passing to other heirs after death.
 The surviving spouse may instead elect to take an undivided half interest in the homestead as a tenant in common, with the other interest being held by other heirs.

-Attorney John Mangan is board certified in Wills, Trusts & Estates by the Florida Bar.
+Stuart probate lawyer, John Mangan is board certified in Wills, Trusts & Estates by the Florida Bar.
 Please call us at 772-324-9050 or use our Contact Form to set up an appointment.
 We help clients throughout Florida, including Stuart, Palm City, Hobe Sound, Jupiter, and Port St. Lucie.